enochchau/micro-frontends-astro/README.md

 ### Using Multiple Frameworks

-When using multiple frameworks with Astro, you must explicitlydefine which framework to use.
+When using multiple frameworks with Astro, you must explicitly define which framework to use for each component.
 For example, to tell both TypeScript and Astro that the component is a React component, you should put the following at the top of the file.

 ```javascript
 /** @jsxImportSource react */